-DISTRIBUTION OF OPENINGS
+NON-UNIFORM DISTRIBUTION OF OPENINGS

 The tables of separation prepared by the Division of Building Research are based on the assumption that the openings in the wall are infinitely small and are distributed uniformly across the wall.
-However, there are many cases where the openings are concentrated in a localized area.
+However, there are cases where the openings are concentrated in a localized area.
 In such instances the method of analysis tends to break down.
-It was shown that it is safer to use the enclosing rectangle concept in such cases; that is, to concentrate on the localized area which contains the openings.
+It was shown that it is safer to use the enclosing rectangle concept in such cases.